-It is illegal for individuals under the age of 16 years to enter a lottery.
+It is illegal for individuals under the age of 16 years to enter a lottery, however the requirement to play the TCL Lottery is 18 years of age.
 TCL Terms and Conditions provide further information as to how we ensure this requirement is met.
-The TCL entry form requires individuals to sign a declaration confirming that they are over 16 years of age, and to provide their year or date of birth.
-Any individual found to be under 16 will not be able to purchase an entry to the lottery.
-If upon winning, an individual is found to be under 16 then any winnings will be forfeited and donated to the hospices.
+The TCL entry form requires individuals to sign a declaration confirming that they are over 18 years of age, and to provide their year or date of birth.
+Any individual found to be under 18 will not be able to purchase an entry to the lottery.
+If upon winning, an individual is found to be under 18 then any winnings will be forfeited and donated to the hospices.

 TCL imposes a limit on the number of entries into the lottery that can be purchased by an individual.

 Other vulnerable people